avsitu/ECS140hw2/README.txt

 Compile: javac *.java
 Run: java e2c < 'filename'

+See pdf for detail BNF grammar of the E language

 Part 5 implements for loop functions in E.
 We chose for loop because it's the one essential functionality missing in E.
 Six test files and their respective correct outputs are provided for part 5.